Data Protection

 • Recommending software solutions (anonymization, encryption, records of processing, consent management, cookies, etc);

-• Processing of the handling of privacy incidents (e.g. reporting to the regulatory authorities);
+• Processing of the handling of privacy incidents (e.g. reporting privacy and security issues to the regulatory authorities);

 • Reacting to privacy incidents.